Why Finite Mathematics Is The Most Fundamental and Ultimate Quantum Theory Will Be Based on Finite Mathematics: Main results of FQT

+The problem contains the dS radius $R$ (the radius of the Universe) because instead of working with dimensionless dS angular momenta $M^{4\mu}$ $(\mu=0,1,2,3)$ which are fundamental we wish to work with the Poincare four-momenta $P^{\mu}=M^{4\mu}/R$.
+The problem why $R$ is as is does not arise since the answer is: because we wish to measure distances in meters.
+Then, as shown in Ref. \cite{JPA}, in semiclassical approximation one recovers the same result for the relative acceleration as in GR for the dS background {\it if we denote} $\Lambda=3/R^2$.

-In Poincare invariant theory the mass operator of the free two-body system depends only on relative momenta but not on relative distances.
-As a consequence, in semiclassical approximation the relative acceleration of the bodies is zero.
-However, in dS theory the mass operator of the FREE two-body system depends on relative momenta and distances.
-As shown in Ref. \cite{JPA}, the result for the relative acceleration is the same as in GR for the dS background.
-This result has been obtained without using space-time background and Riemannian geometry (metric tensor, connection etc.) but only in the framework of a standard quantum mechanical calculation.
-In this approach a nonzero value of $\Lambda$ arises not as the curvature of the background space-time but as a consequence of dS symmetry on quantum level in semiclassical approximation.
-In this approach the CC problem does not arise and for explaining the cosmological acceleration there is no need to involve empty space-time and dark energy.
+However, although the result is the same its interpretation fully differs from that in GR.
+This result has been obtained without using space-time background and Riemannian geometry (metric tensor, connection etc.) but only in the framework of standard quantum mechanical calculation.
+In that case $\Lambda$ has nothing to do with the curvature of the background space-time and has no relation to the value of the gravitational constant $G$.
+Therefore the problem of explaining the value of $\Lambda$ does not arise, the CC problem does not exist and for explaining the cosmological acceleration there is no need to involve empty space-time and dark energy.

-In dS theory the spectrum of the FREE two-body mass operator is not bounded below by $m_1+m_2$, where $m_1$ and $m_2$ are the masses of the particles, but contains values less than $m_1+m_2$.
-There is no law prohibiting that in semiclassical approximation the mean value of the FREE mass operator contains the term $-Gm_1m_2/r$ with possible corrections.
+In dS theory the spectrum of the {\it free} two-body mass operator is not bounded below by $m_1+m_2$, where $m_1$ and $m_2$ are the masses of the particles, but contains values less than $m_1+m_2$.
+There is no law prohibiting that in semiclassical approximation the mean value of the {\it free} mass operator contains the term $-Gm_1m_2/r$ with possible corrections.
 Here $r$ is the relative distance and $G$ is not a quantity taken from the outside but a value which should be calculated.

 As shown in Ref. \cite{monograph}, for macroscopic bodies standard distance operator is semiclassical only at cosmological distances.
 Therefore this operator should be modified.
 We propose a new distance operator which satisfies all the required properties.
 Then a detailed calculation \cite{monograph} gives that in quantum theory based on representations of the dS algebra the mean value of the Hamiltonian for a system of two free nonrelativistic bodies is given by